 In machine learning it has been more useful to represent the meaning of the word with a vector.
-This started with work in information retrieval ([TP10]) but recent techniques resort to the general idea sketched above.
-Specifically, it assumes that every word w is represented by a vector $v_w \in \mathbb{R}^d$ for some d which is not too large or too small.
+This started with work in information retrieval (Turney and Pantel [2010]) but recent techniques resort to the general idea sketched above.
+Specifically, it assumes that every word w is represented by a vector $v_w \in \Re^d$ for some d which is not too large or too small.
 (Depending upon the application, d is chosen to be a few hundred to a few thousand.
 There is no good theory explaining the choice.)
 Thus the model parameters θ consists of these vectors, one for every word in the English dictionary.
 The model is trained by assuming that if we black out a word in a text corpus, then we can typically figure out the missing word by looking at say 5 words to the left and to the right.
-For example in the famous word2vec method [MSC+13], the precise functional form assumed is
+For example in the famous word2vec method Mikolov, Sutskever, Chen, Corrado, and Dean [2013], the precise functional form assumed is

-$$\Pr[w \mid w_1, w_2, \dots, w_5] \propto \exp(v_w \cdot (\frac{1}{5} \sum_i v{w_i})).$$ (11)
+(11) $$\Pr[w \mid w_1, w_2, \dots, w_5] \propto \exp(v_w \cdot (\frac{1}{5} \sum_i v{w_i})).$$

-3.4 Deep Generative Models
+3.4 Deep Generative Models.
 Deep nets, which were mentioned above, have also been used for unsupervised learning although the successes here are not as spectacular so far.
 A deep generative model G consists of a deep net that is defined completely analogously as before, which maps \Re^d to \Re^n for some d, n.
-It maps a random seed s, usually assumed to be a sample from the standard Gaussian distribution in \Re^d , to a vector x in \Re^n that is supposed to be a random sample from the target distribution that we are trying to learn.
-This model is trained using a set of samples from the target distribution \mathcal{D} (for example, real-life images).
+It maps a random seed s, usually assumed to be a sample from the standard Gaussian distribution in \Re^d , to a vector s in \Re^n that is supposed to be a random sample from the target distribution that we are trying to learn.
+This model is trained using a set of samples from the target distribution \mathfrak{D} (for example, real-life images).

-Thus the deep net implicitly defines a probability distribution \mathcal{U} , which we are trying to make close to \mathcal{D} .
+Thus the deep net implicitly defines a probability distribution \mathcal{U} , which we are trying to make close to \mathfrak{D} .
 This technically is a subcase of the setting in Section 3.2, and the main idea in training is to do some form of gradient descent on the objective (9).
-Some notable notions in this line of work include Restricted Boltzman Machines [HS06], Variational Autoencoders [KW14], and Generative Adversarial Nets [GPAM+15].
+Some notable notions in this line of work include Restricted Boltzman Machines Hinton and Salakhutdinov [2006], Variational Autoencoders Kingma and Welling [2014], and Generative Adversarial Nets I. J. Goodfellow, Pouget-Abadie, Mirza, Xu, Warde-Farley, Ozair, Courville, and Bengio [2015].